-- Many foreign countries like India follow a 12-year school education before qualifying for university studies whereas Germany follows 13 years of school education!
+- Many foreign countries like India follow a 12-year school education before university studies, but in Germany, 13 years for a university entry qualification!

-To be considered qualified to attend a foundation course, first and foremost, a foreign students’ school leaving qualification should be meeting the university entry criteria in his home country.
+For an international student to qualify for a foundation course, first and foremost, their school-leaving qualification should be meeting the university entry criteria in their own home country.

-German higher education system maintains and refers to the list of approved schools from all over the world, before accepting a foreign student even conditionally.
+German higher education system maintains and refers to a list of approved schools worldwide, anabin, before accepting an international student, even conditionally.

-Generally, those who belong to the above referred are asked for the successful completion of a foundation course offered at an accredited studienkolleg in Germany.
+Generally, those referred above must complete a foundation course offered at an accredited studienkolleg in Germany.
 The foundation course lasts for one year.

-Studienkolleg teaches the German language and the basics of the main subjects of the degree course.
-Courses in foundation vary as per the intended degree course ie; Engineering students attend a T Course – Mathematics, physics, Chemistry, Computer Science, etc.
+Studienkolleg teaches German and the basics of the main subjects of the degree course.
+Foundation courses vary as per the student’s intended degree course, i.e., Engineering students attend a T Course – Mathematics, physics, Chemistry, Computer Science, etc.

 Now let’s look at the studienkollegs in Germany!